 A stylish sleep mask will keep you from waking up if your neighbor turns on the overhead light or opens the plane’s window shade.

 I’m always looking for travel products that serve multiple purposes and the does just that.
-It’s a scarf that will keep you warm on the flight and also has a relatively unnoticeable inflatable pillow attached to it.
+It’s a scarf that will keep you warm on the flight and also has a relatively unnoticeable inflatable pillow attached to it, so it will also help you to get some much needed sleep on the plane.
 Not to mention the scarf is really cute and something I would wear on a flight anyway.
 For a men’s version, check out this with a built in neck pillow and eye mask.

 The packs flat, unlike most neck pillows, but still provides plenty of support.
 It’s a great accessory for anyone stuck in the dreaded middle seat.